 This villa, designed by architect Alexandra Fedorova, is an inspiration for Russian residential architecture.

-The neighborhood of Moscow where the house is located (Serebyaniy Bor) is subject to urban planning restrictions that require the size of the foundation to be less than 25% of its area.
-This could have made it impossible to the build the house the clients wanted.
+The neighbourhood of Moscow where the house is located (Serebyaniy Bor) is subject to urban planning restrictions that require the size of the foundation to be less than 25% of its area.
+This could have made it impossible to build the house the clients wanted.

 But the architect found a solution: she designed a building with enormously projecting overhanging elements, full-fledged box structures suspended above the ground.
 This greatly increased the house’s floor area, giving the clients all the space they needed.

 The house is made of three intersecting volumes, each clad differently: the bedroom volume has a porcelain stoneware facade; the terrace is shaded by vertical wooden slats; and the main volume has a copper lamellar texture.

 The entrance is on the ground floor below the most dramatic overhang.
 The first thing we see upon entering is the garage door, clad in porcelain, completely built in to the structure and almost invisible.